-You are not the only one who may have doubts when thinking of planting anything in their garden this time of year.
-Common questions that we often hear are “Is it too late in the year to sow seed now?” … or “is it too cold to sow seed in October?”.
-In short, the answer is that it’s certainly possible to sow seed at this time of year - but success depends on a few things when we are this close to the colder months.
+You are not the only one who may doubt planting anything in their garden this time of year.
+Common questions that we often hear are, “Is it too late in the year to sow seed now?” … or “is it too cold to sow seed in October?”.
+In short, the answer is that it’s certainly possible to sow grass seed at this time of year - but success depends on a few things when we are this close to the colder months.

 Consistent 10°C temperatures are needed to sow late in the year

 The first and arguably most important thing needed for growing this time of year is the temperature!
 For instance, if you are getting consistent day and night-time temperatures of 10 °C (and above) for the next few weeks, then your newly planted seeds have a good chance of growing.
 Most importantly, these temperatures will give your grass seed the required growing conditions to sow seed this late in the year.
 But, if the temperature in your area is forecast to drop any lower, then sowing seed this late in the year should be avoided!

 Newly planted grass seed will take between 6-8 weeks to fully establish and grow, but if you would like to speed things up a bit (which is not a bad idea this time of year), then our Pre-Seed First Feed would help significantly.

 October can be a good time to sow seed for a few reasons: